Meshicage228/Meshicage228/README.md

 to ship a feature end to end without handing it off.

-I got into programming through computer science olympiads in school, went through BSUIR and a few intensives, and have been doing this commercially since 2025.
+I got into programming through computer science olympiads in school, went through BSUIR and a few intensives

 - 💼 Java Developer @ **GP Solutions**
 - 🎓 BSc, **BSUIR** - Software Engineering, 2026